enric1994/emoji_trends/README.md

 In terms of accuracy, the scrapper miss some tweets and missclassify the language of some tweets in other languages as English.
 However, the data extracted provide good insights in terms of the emoji frequency.

 ### Data Structure
-The data obtained have the following structure:
+The data obtained has the following structure:
 `"username","date","retweets","favorites","text","geo","mentions","hashtags","id","permalink","emoji"`
 However, only the `date` and `emoji` columns are used for this project.